hvasbath/pyrocko.org-website/source/index.rst

 .. image:: _static/snuffler_screenshot.png
     :align: left

 The Snuffler is an interactive and extendible seismogram browser that is suited for small and very big datasets and archives.
-It features plugins (called `snufflings
+It features plugins (called `Snufflings
 <http://pyrocko.org/v0.3/apps_snuffler_extensions.html>`_), which are helpful
 for broad variety of seismological applications.
 The main features are: